Pratikj9785/XenoPJ/RAILWAY_VERCEL_DEPLOYMENT.md

 ### Force Nixpacks Usage
 If Railway keeps trying to use Docker:
+1. **Dockerfile has been removed** - Railway will now use Nixpacks automatically
-1. Go to Railway dashboard → Settings → Build
+2. If it still fails, go to Railway dashboard → Settings → Build
-2. **Uncheck "Use Dockerfile"**
+3. **Uncheck "Use Dockerfile"** (should be grayed out now)
-3. Railway will automatically use Nixpacks with the `nixpacks.toml` configuration
+4. Railway will automatically use Nixpacks with the `nixpacks.toml` configuration

+**Note**: The Dockerfile has been removed to force Railway to use Nixpacks instead.

 ### Frontend Issues
 - Check Vercel deployment logs